 Meticulously researched, and spanning two centuries, this non-fiction book had me yearning to watch Downton Abbey or another period drama to immerse myself in the various eras.

-I often find myself drawn to non-fiction histories about women’s fashion and careers.
+I often find myself drawn to non-fiction books about fashion and women’s careers.
 I found this history of modern feminism through the changing of hemlines to be quite interesting!

 From the ankles being shown post-WWI, Dior’s new look in WWII, the shoulder pads donned by career ladies in the 80s, and more, it was inspiring to see how fashion tells the story of female empowerment.